 Research, teaching and services focus on three areas: literacy and diversity; literacy and multimodality; and literacy and teacher education/professional development.

 Related GSE strategic strengths include: education for social equity; family-social-societal transitions; and the science of learning and pedagogy.

-We are passionately committed to education for all children from diverse socioeconomic, linguistic, cultural, religious, racial, and ethnic backgrounds.
+We are passionately committed to education for all children from diverse socioeconomic, linguistic, cultural, religious, racial and ethnic backgrounds.
 In particular, we are interested in exploring ways that children who are at risk of being marginalized or disregarded by schools can become successful academic learners while maintaining their core identities.
-Our research focuses on how to better serve children who are considered at risk of school failure and how we can effectively instruct and improve their reading and writing ability.
+Our research focuses on how to better serve children who experience difficulties learning to read and how we can effectively instruct and improve their reading and writing ability.
 We also focus on how to effectively prepare teachers to improve children’s reading and writing abilities.
 This focus on effective instruction is linked to increasing teachers’ awareness of children’s cultural worlds and identities so that teachers learn to draw from these backgrounds, not as differences to be compensated for, but strengths to be incorporated into effective instruction.